Wednesday, May 6, 2015

 Panoramic View of the flags and seven states

-We saw many sizes, shapes, and interesting rocks.
+We saw a wide range of sizes, shapes, and interesting rocks.

 Cool rocks below: